FastSpring Connector for SSIS

 RetryMultiplyWaitTime True

-Your Webstore URL https://YOUR-STORE.onfastspring.com
+Your Webstore URL (Only used by get_products_visibility endpoint) https://YOUR-STORE.onfastspring.com

 ZappySys Http Connection